 You can install some kind of system where greywater flows from a fixture inside your house into a tank outside.
 You will reuse that water to irrigate your lawn, garden, or trees.
 It should include some kind of diverter valve for each sink and appliance so you can choose to store the water or let to go to the sewer or septic tank.

 After all, if you launder diapers, the water becomes blackwater and must go to the sewer.
 If you use bleach, borax, or fabric softeners, water from that load will damage your plants.

 But most of the dissolved organic matter in greywater contains nutrients that benefit them.
 You can use less fertilizer––if any.

 I assume most readers won’t want to bother with greywater reuse systems, so I won’t attempt to explain them.
-You can use my sources below as a starting place for your own investigation.
+You can use my sources or advertised books below as a starting place for your own investigation.

 Here are some caveats:

-Don’t let greywater form pools in your yard or garden.
+- Don’t let the water form pools in your yard or garden.
 Disperse it over large areas.